pifi-org/pifi-openwrt-raspberry-pi/README.md

 <h2> PiFi - The Simple Raspberry Pi Router Project</h2>

-PiFi is a project with router firmware, a smartphone app and USB accessory that lets you very quickly turn Raspberry Pi into a powerful wireless router.
+PiFi is a project with free router firmware, a smartphone app and USB accessory that lets you very quickly turn Raspberry Pi into a powerful wireless router.

 - **Easy-to-install**: Setup in minutes with pre-configured firmware and app
 - **Every device**: Works with everything including consoles and Smart TVs